 -

-R. Deborah Overath of University of Georgia for a proposal titled "Effects of apomixis on genetic variation in Amelanchier laevis"
+R. Deborah Overath of University of Georgia - "Effects of apomixis on genetic variation in Amelanchier laevis"

 - 1992